- Do you struggle to pay your energy bills?

 If you have answered yes to these questions you are entitled to help from the Home Energy Team.
 The team can provide free and impartial advice to you on ways to reduce your fuel and energy bills through a number of different schemes.
 We can also offer general advice on saving energy, keeping warm and saving money in your home, increasing your home’s energy efficiency can be easier than you without effecting your lifestyle .

-It’s easy and you do not need to accept their offer.
-To register all you need to provide are your contact details, the name of your current supplier and details of your current energy usage and tariff.
+It’s easy and there’s no obligation to accept the offer.
+All you need to provide are your contact details, the name of your supplier and details of your current energy usage and tariff.

-If you don’t have access to the internet, staff at your local library or Family Hub can helpbut remember to bring a copy of a recent gas and electricity bill with you.
-Family and friends might also be able to assist as up to five separate home addresses can be registered with the same email address.
+If you don’t have access to the internet, staff at your local library and Children’s Centre can help if you don’t have internet access, but remember to bring a copy of a recent gas and electricity bill with you.
+Friends and family might also be able to assist as up to five separate addresses can be registered with the same email.

-Alternatively, you can contact the Home Energy Team on (01472) 326296, option 5, with your latest fuel bill and the team will be able to register you.
+Alternatively you can contact the Home Energy Team at North East Lincolnshire Council on 01472 324782 with your latest fuel bill and they will be able to register for you.

 It is recommended that gas appliances are checked every year by a Gas Safe approved engineer.